Dosage Form: tablet

 For Oral Use

-Glyburide Tablets, USP (micronized) contain micronized (smaller particle size) glyburide, which is an oral blood-glucose-lowering drug of the sulfonylurea class.
-Glyburide is a white, crystalline compound, formulated as Glyburide Tablets USP (micronized) tablets of 1.5, 3, and 6 mg strengths for oral administration.
-Inactive ingredients: colloidal silicon dioxide, pregelatinized maize starch, lactose monohydrate, magnesium stearate.
-In addition, the 3 mg strength contains FD&C Blue No. 1 Aluminum Lake, and the 6 mg tablet contains D&C Yellow No. 10 Aluminum Lake.
-The chemical name for glyburide is 1-[[p-[2-(5-chloro-o-anisamido)ethyl]phenyl]-sulfonyl]-3-cyclohexylurea and the molecular weight is 494.00.
-The structural formula is represented below:
+Glyburide Tablets, USP contain glyburide, USP, which is an oral blood-glucose-lowering drug of the sulfonylurea class.
+Glyburide, USP is a white, crystalline compound, formulated as Glyburide Tablets, USP of 1.25, 2.5, and 5 mg strengths for oral administration.
+Inactive ingredients: microcrystalline cellulose, pregelatinized starch (corn starch), sodium starch glycolate (type A potato) and magnesium stearate.
+In addition, the 2.5 mg contains FD&C yellow No. 6 and the 5 mg contains D&C yellow No. 10, and FD&C blue No. 1.
+The chemical name for glyburide is 1-[[p-[2-(5-chloro-o-anisamido)ethyl]phenyl]-sulfonyl]-3-cyclohexylurea and the molecular weight is 493.99.
+The structural formula is represented below.

 Glyburide appears to lower the blood glucose acutely by stimulating the release of insulin from the pancreas, an effect dependent upon functioning beta cells in the pancreatic islets.
 The mechanism by which glyburide lowers blood glucose during long-term administration has not been clearly established.
 With chronic administration in Type II diabetic patients, the blood glucose lowering effect persists despite a gradual decline in the insulin secretory response to the drug.
 Extrapancreatic effects may be involved in the mechanism of action of oral sulfonylurea hypoglycemic drugs.
 The combination of glyburide and metformin may have a synergistic effect, since both agents act to improve glucose tolerance by different but complementary mechanisms.

-Some patients who are initially responsive to oral hypoglycemic drugs, including glyburide, may become unresponsive or poorly responsive over time.
+Some patients who are initially responsive to oral hypoglycemic drugs, including Glyburide Tablets may become unresponsive or poorly responsive over time.
 Alternatively, Glyburide Tablets may be effective in some patients who have become unresponsive to one or more other sulfonylurea drugs.

 In addition to its blood glucose lowering actions, glyburide produces a mild diuresis by enhancement of renal free water clearance.
-Disulfiram-like reactions have very rarely been reported in patients treated with glyburide.
+Disulfiram-like reactions have very rarely been reported in patients treated with Glyburide Tablets.

 The major metabolite of glyburide is the 4-trans-hydroxy derivative.
 A second metabolite, the 3-cis-hydroxy derivative, also occurs.
 These metabolites probably contribute no significant hypoglycemic action in humans since they are only weakly active (1/400th and 1/40th as active, respectively, as glyburide) in rabbits.